upbound/up/docs/workflows.md

 ### Upgrading Crossplane to UXP

-`up` also supports upgrading a Crossplane installation to a compatible UXP version.
+`up` supports upgrading a Crossplane installation to a compatible UXP version.
 Compatibility is defined as having matching major, minor, and patch versions (in accordance with [semantic versioning]).
 In addition, UXP must be installed in the same namespace where Crossplane is currently installed.
 Crossplane is typically installed in the `crossplane-system` namespace.

 Upgrade Crossplane vX.Y.Z to UXP: